 - In addition, WHO’s research shows positive benefits for studies on alcohol dependence, infertility, insomnia, obesity, drug dependence, PMS and ulcerative colitis, among others.

 “Want to quit smoking?
 Acupuncture can help.
-Talk to Rachel about your options or check out Quitza for more support.”
+Talk to Dr. Farber about your options or check out Quitza for more support.”